Esri/project-delivery-scripts/README.md

 * [Contents](#contents)

 ## About
+Project Delivery is a new product.
+It allows a Services company to purchase and manage ArcGIS Online on behalf of their endusers.
+[Minimum requirements for Product Delivery](/images/Project Delivery Org.PNG)

 These scripts are meant to be a starting point for Services users to automate the deployment of their industry specific maps and apps to end users.
 They do two things:
 1. Automatically customize and populate a new ArcGIS Online Organization for project delivery